DPIRD-DMA/CloudS2Mask/README.md

     processing_res=20,
 )
 ```
-CloudS2Mask will try to auto detect acceleration cards such as NVIDIA GPUs or Apple MPS, but you can also manually specify them like this
+CloudS2Mask will try to auto detect acceleration cards such as NVIDIA GPUs or Apple MPS, but you can also manually specify them like this:
 ```python
 scene_settings = create_settings(
     sent_safe_dirs=l1c_folders,